National Qualifications Framework (NQF) Level: 9

 The MAAM programme includes monthly weekend seminars with high calibre guest speakers from industry, tutorials and discussion groups.
 The programme also involves independent study courses, internships based on field experience and written research projects.
 During the first three semesters, students complete six compulsory courses.
 In their fourth semester students select from a group of self-directed research electives.

 A student's course of study includes seminars and supervisor contact and may include work-related experience, independent research, industry case studies, interviews, readings and assignments.

-There are two intakes through the year for the MAAM (February and July) however, applications for admission can be submitted at anytime.
+There is one intake a year in February for the MAAM however, applications for admission can be submitted at anytime.
 Applications received after the application deadlines will still be considered for entry subject to places being available.